View Greater Bay Area Shooting Ranges in a larger map

 The indoor range offers 21 shooting lanes out to 25 yards with automatic target retrieval.
 If you're short on equipment, they rent ear and eye protection, and guns of course.

-Open to the public seven days a week, fees are $8/ hour.
+Open to the public seven days a week, fees are $10/ hour and $5/hr for each additional person.
 Courses are offered in basic firearms safety, defensive sprays, hunter safety and intermediate or advanced shooting.
-In Watsonville (behind Ferrell's Donuts), which is off the above map but to the south of the Bay Area on US 101.
 They also have a store-only location in Scotts Valley.

 A small, friendly club with a variety of shotgun activities, they were established is 1883 which makes them one of the oldest clubs operating in America.
 They offer several fields of American trap and can throw International (aka Olympic or bunker) trap.
 They also have skeet and sporting clays.

 They ask 48 hours' notice to throw sporting clays or bunker trap, and further require a squad of at least 4 shooters for bunker.
 For the other games, no advance notice is needed and individuals are welcome.
 As with any trap club, check their bulletin or call first to see if one of the leagues that rotate around the Bay Area clubs is shooting there that weekend.

 See their web site for more info: www.martinezgunclub.net